 Ordinary conveyancing practice assumes that there is no implied covenant by a licensor of a patent1 that manufacture under his patent will not constitute an infringement of any other patent, but express covenants to this effect are not unusual in international agreements2.
 A covenant by the proprietor of a patent by all means in his power to protect and defend a patent from infringement implies a covenant to pay renewal fees3.
 Where there is a covenant for quiet enjoyment, an exclusive licensee4 can call upon the proprietor to restrain infringement5.
-No covenant that the licensed patents are valid will
+No covenant that the licensed

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.